 Society of Children’s Book Writers and Illustrators <www.scbwiaustralia.org>

 Get feedback on your children’s books by enrolling in one of our fantastic courses led by published authors.
-See upcoming on-demand course with Writing NSW?
-It’s learning you can do at any time and at your own pace, at an affordable price.
+Have you tried an on-demand course with Writing NSW?
+It’s learning you can do at any time at an affordable price.
 Learn at your own pace with Getting Started with Picture Books, with Aleesah Darlison.

-Get updates on the Kids and YA Festival, which will be held Saturday 13 March 2021.
+Get updates on the Kids and YA Festival, which will be held in 2022.
+Exact date TBC.